-Investments: Pursuant to GASB 79, Certain External Investment Pools and Pool Participants, the Center's investments represent a qualifying external investment pool that measures for financial reporting purposes all of its investments at amortized cost.
+Investments: Pursuant to GASB 79, Certain External Investment Pools and Pool Participants, the Center's investments are in a qualifying external investment pool that measures for financial reporting purposes all of its investments at amortized cost.
 All investment income, including changes in the fair value of investments, is reported as revenue in the accompanying statements of revenues, expenses and changes in net position.
-The Center's investments as of June 30, 2018 and 2017 meet the definition to be reported as cash equivalents.
+The Center's investments as of June 30, 2019 and 2018 meet the definition to be reported as cash equivalents.